mknx/smarthome/plugins/uzsu/README.md

 ## items.conf

 ### uzsu
-You can enable the univerial time switching capabilities for each item by setting the uzsu attribute to True.
+You have to specify a item with `type = list` and with the `uzsu_item` attribute set to the path of the item which will be set by this item.

 <pre>
 # items/my.conf